Members

 Sue Quinn

-Born and raised in Wisconsin, Sue Quinn transplanted to North Dakota in the late 80’s.
+Born and raised in Wisconsin, Susette (Sue) Quinn transplanted to North Dakota in the late 80’s.
 She raised her two girls in Fargo and is proud to see them take wing on their own.
-She is a full time bookkeeper and part time bookseller.
+She is a full-time bookkeeper and part-time bookseller.
 When not busy with friends or traveling, she can be found writing or editing.
-She has her first, official, published short story in TALES FROM THE FROZEN NORTH but has more in the works.
+She had her first officially published short story in Tales From The Frozen North, followed by Welcome to Effham Falls, Tales from the Water’s Edge, and Return to Effham Falls.
+Keep your eyes open because she isn’t done yet!

 Suzi Wieland